 The official is well-versed in the rules of the sport, and enforces the laws of the sport with impartiality.
-They are alert and act decisively when required.
-They ensure safety for all athletes and explain the rules when required.
+They are alert and acts decisively when required.
+They ensure safety for all participants and explains the rules when required.
 They uphold the professionalism of the sport.